CSSconfNO/2016/oslo-guide.md

 ## Practical tips and getting around

-We recommend using [public transport](https://ruter.no/en/getting-help/travelling-on-public-transport/).
-Ticket inspections are frequent, so please make sure you always travel with a valid ticket.
+We recommend using [public transport](https://ruter.no/en/getting-help/travelling-on-public-transport/). 🚌👍 Ticket inspections are frequent, so please make sure you always travel with a valid ticket.
 The best way to get to the venue is by tram and then a small walk.
 12 Disen or 13 Storo-Grefsen are blue trams, that you find right outside the central station.
-3 stops (6 min) and get off at Schous plass.
+3 stops (6 min) and get off at [Schous plass and walk 500m](https://goo.gl/maps/k7GpPsWjkyN2).

 If you arrive at [Oslo Airport Gardermoen (OSL)](https://avinor.no/en/airport/oslo-airport/), you can take the [airport express (Flytoget)](http://flytoget.no/flytoget_eng/) which is super convenient.
 Or you can save some money by taking a local train in to Oslo Central Station.

-**ATM to withdraw** or **Forex Bank to exchange** can both be found in the same area at the station.
+💰 **ATM to withdraw** or **Forex Bank to exchange** can both be found in the same area at the station.
 Remember: Norwegian Kroners, not Euros!
 You can use a card almost everywhere, so many locals will not carry cash daily.
 Visitors may have issues if cards have no chip.
 But if you have a VISA or MasterCard with a chip, you might not need a lot of cash in Oslo.

 ## Links